 P2-06Model Provenance Documentation10 pts

-No information about model origin, type, version, or provenance is publicly available.
+No information about model origin, type, version, or provenance.

 P2-07Data Sourcing Transparency10 pts